6 Reasons Why Nancy From "Stranger Things" Should Be With Jonathan, Not Steve

 But eventually, Nancy realizes her folly and becomes less concerned with looking cool and more with living life the way she wants.
 In an act of platonic kindness, she dances with Dustin at the Snow Ball winter formal despite the incredulous looks of her peers, abandons her old prep group, and begins exploring feelings for the socially-outcast Jonathan.

-Nancy may or may not still enjoy D & D, but if she does foster enjoyment of taboo "nerd" culture, she'll have no fear of revealing that side of herself to Jonathan.
+Nancy may or may not still enjoy D & D, but if she does foster enjoyment of taboo "nerd" culture, she'll have no fear of showing that side of her to Jonathan.

 6. Nancy and Jonathan may be Dating in Real Life